mahimacode/Diwali_Sales_Analysis_Python_Project/README.md

 # Diwali_Sales_Analysis_Python_Project
-Diwali Sales Analysis for a company using Python
+Diwali Sales Analysis EDA Project for an organization using Python

+Project Learnings

+1.Performed data cleaning and manipulation

+2.Performed exploratory data analysis (EDA) using pandas, matplotlib and seaborn libraries

+3.Improved customer experience by identifying potential customers across different states, occupation, gender and age groups

+4.Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands